xebialabs-community/xld-docker-gradle-plugin/README.md

 # Preface #

-This document describes the functionality provided by the xld ocker gradle plugin.
+This document describes the functionality provided by the xld docker gradle plugin.

 # CI status #